autopkg/jss-recipes/README.md

 - `policy_template` (Set to `PolicyTemplate.xml`)
 - `self_service_icon`
     - Icon should be named the same as the product (e.g. `NetHack.png`).
+	- Icon can be referenced as either `%NAME%.png` or the actual NAME.png (e.g. `NetHack.png`).
     - Icon should be a PNG file.
-    - Icon should be 128 x 128 pixels as per the current recommendations of JAMF.
+    - Icon should be 128 x 128 pixels as per the current recommendations of JAMF, or 300 x 300 pixels to be shared with Munki recipes..
 - `self_service_description`
     - A short description, minus hyperbolics or sales-speak, describing what the software *does*.
 - `groups`